strohs/memeify/README.md

 There is a sample [HTTP page](frontend/index.html) that can be used to submit your image and text via an HTML form.
 The page uses the javascript fetch API to submit data to the memeify API endpoint (as multipart form-data) and then displays the final, "memeified", image within the page.
 Before using the page, you must edit its javascript code with your memeify API URL.
-This url is shown in the outputs section of the memeify stack.
 Simply open the index.html page and search for the text: "TODO"

 ## Memeify Architecture Flow